RayHightower/RayHightower.com/_posts/2017-09-29-quantum-computing-at-scna.markdown

 Classical computers, like the one you're probably using to view this blog post, have taken us far.
 But some problems require a different approach.

 For example, consider drug research.
 Drugs are chemical compounds, made up of atoms and molecules.
-To simiulate drug behavior, researchers must account for interactions between every proton, neutron, and electron in the drug molecule.
+To simulate drug behavior, researchers must account for interactions between every proton, neutron, and electron in the drug molecule.

 This doesn't present a problem for small molecules.
 Hydrogen, with one proton and one electron, has only one interaction.
 But the number of potential interactions grows exponentially as the size of the molecules increases.